AI for Introverts:

 Why it works for introverts: The tool is the product.
 Users self-serve.
 No support unless they email.
 Weekend setup: Claude or v0 builds the prototype, Vercel hosts it, Stripe handles payment.
 The hard part is picking the problem — that's the part only you can do.

-3. The Async Newsletter With a Real Product Behind It
+3. The Read-and-Reply Newsletter With a Real Product Behind It

 What it is: A free newsletter that takes a specific angle nobody else is taking, written entirely in your voice (AI helps draft, you ruthlessly cut and rewrite), with one paid product behind it — a $47 book, a $97 mini-course, or a $300 done-for-you template kit.
-Substack does the distribution.
+Substack handles the delivery and the audience-growth part.

 Why it works for introverts: The reader chooses to be there.
-No DMs unless you want them.
-The compounding effect of writing-as-distribution does not require you to ever appear on camera.
+No private messages unless you want them.
+Writing reaches more people every month as your archive grows — no camera, no live events, no networking.
 Weekend setup: Pick the angle.
 Write three pieces.
 Pick the product.
-The first $1,000 takes 4-6 months; from there it compounds.
+The first $1,000 takes 4-6 months; after that it builds on itself.

-Pick what fits.
-Discard what doesn't.
+Pick what fits and discard what doesn't.
 None of these will make you a "thought leader," which is exactly the point.

 You don't have to want what they want.

-The single most important thing to remember while reading any income-strategy newsletter, podcast, or course in the next 12 months: the person teaching it built a business that they love and you wouldn't.
-Their advice is honest.
-Their advice is also wrong for you.
+Whenever you read an income-strategy newsletter, podcast, or course in the next 12 months, hold onto one fact: the person teaching it built a business that they love and you wouldn't.
+Their advice is honest, and it is also wrong for you.
 Pick what works for the life you actually want, not the life their playbook describes.

 Meanwhile, if you want to start now, the next section has three things that don't require waiting for an email.

-If You Want to Start Now: Three Things That Don't Require a Conversation.
+Want to Start Tonight?
+Three Things You Can Buy and Run Without a Single Conversation.

-All three exist.
-All three were built for adults whose primary income won't come from being in front of a camera.
+All three already exist, and all three were built for adults whose income won't come from being in front of a camera.

 Or get all three for $89 ($32 off) at the products page.
 No upsell sequence after, no "would you like a quick call."
 The PDF is the thing.
 The book has a money-back guarantee.
 None of this was built by a coach.